 3. demonstrated the ability to do the research or scholarship necessary to begin work on a dissertation.

 Timing.
-The candidacy examination may be taken or begun at any time thought appropriate by the student’s candidacy examination committee and Graduate Studies Committee but must be completed at least one semester before a student can defend the dissertation and graduate.
-In our graduate program, students are expected to take the candidacy exam in the fifth semester.
-The student must be in good standing in the Graduate School and be registered for seven graduate credit hours of independent study with their advisor (and/or committee members) in the semester in which the candidacy examination is taken.
-Students can use the independent study ANTHROP 8999: Research in Anthropology: Dissertation.
+The candidacy examination may be taken or began at any time thought appropriate by the student’s candidacy examination committee and Graduate Studies Committee but must be completed at least one semester before a student can defend the dissertation and graduate.
+In our graduate program, students are expected to take the candidacy exam in the fourth or fifth semester.
+The student must be in good standing in the Graduate School and be registered for six graduate credit hours of independent study with their advisor (and/or committee members) in the semester in which the candidacy examination is taken.
+Students can use one of the independent study ANTHROP 8193.XX:Individual Studies courses.

-The guidelines for the supplementary literature review are the following: (1) a brief summary of the goals of the research proposal that identifies the key research domains to be discussed in the review (for example theoretical models, frameworks, theories, concepts, methodologies, sampling strategies, terminology, ethnographic, cultural, or historical background, evolutionary or biological history); and (2) synthesis sections for each research domain that includes the essential scholarly citations; a description of any debates or tensions that currently exist in the literature; and a statement that articulates how the research proposal relates or articulates with this research domain.
-Each synthesis section should range between one-half to three pages.
-The key research domains to be covered in the supplementary literature review should be determined during committee meetings and/or discussions with individual committee members.
+The guidelines for the supplementary literature review are the following: (1) a brief summary of the goals of the research that identifies the key research domains to be discussed in the review (for example theoretical models, frameworks, theories, concepts, methodologies, sampling strategies, terminology, ethnographic, cultural, or historical background, evolutionary or biological history); and (2) synthesis sections for each research domain that includes the essential scholarly citations; a description of any debates or tensions that currently exist in the literature; and a statement that articulates how the research proposal advances the research domain.
+Each synthesis section should range between one and three pages.
+The key research domains to be covered in the supplementary literature review should be determined during committee meetings and/or discussions with individual committee members and approved by all committee members.
 In all cases, the supplementary literature review should be well-aligned with and provide direct scholarly support for the ideas outlined in the research proposal.
 The complete supplementary literature review should be between 10-20 single-spaced pages and include between 50-100 citations.

 Examples of both written portions of the candidacy exam can be obtained from the Director of Graduate Studies.

-Process.
-In the semester in which the student takes the candidacy exam, they will enroll for seven independent study hours with their advisor (and/or committee members).
+In the semester in which the student takes the candidacy exam, they will enroll for 6 independent study hours with their advisor (and/or committee members).
 The students will meet with the candidacy examination committee at the start of the semester to review the dissertation prospectus.
-The dissertation prospectus serves as the first draft of the dissertation research proposal and must include: research questions and/or hypotheses, the theoretical frameworks guiding the proposed work, and planned methodological approach.
+The dissertation prospectus serves as the first draft of the dissertation research proposal and must include: research questions and/or hypotheses, the theoretical frameworks guiding the proposed work, planned methodological approach and a clear argument of the how the proposed work addresses an important knowledge gap/advances the field.
 The examination committee must approve the dissertation prospectus by the 4th week of the semester.
-Mid-semester, the student meets again with the candidacy examination committee who will review the (draft) proposal to give critical feedback and to decide whether the student is ready to defend at the end of the semester.
-If the committee decides the student is ready, the student submits the departmental Ready for Candidacy form to the Graduate Studies Committee and the Application for Candidacy on GRADFORMS to schedule the oral portion of the candidacy exam.
-If the committee decided that the student is not ready, the candidacy committee will indicate this on the departmental Ready for Candidacy and the candidacy exam will be postponed to the next semester.
+Mid-semester, the student meets again with the candidacy examination committee who review the (draft) proposal, provide critical feedback and decide whether the student is ready to defend at the end of the semester.
+If the committee decides the student is ready, the student submits the departmental Ready for Candidacy form to the Graduate Studies Committee and the Application for Candidacy on GRADFORMS to schedule the oral portion of the candidacy exam (see below).
+If the committee decides that the student is not ready, the candidacy committee will indicate this on the departmental Ready for Candidacy form and the candidacy exam will be postponed to the next semester.

 Tasks for Student and Committee